dominodatalab/llama2-sft-chatbot/README.md

 * Unsloth [Apache 2.0](https://unsloth.ai/terms)

 ## About this project
 In this project we demonstrate the use of a pre-trained Large Language Model (LLM) in Domino and the process of fine-tuning the model for a specific task using Llama2 or Llama3.
-In the python code provide, we will convert this model using `ctranslate2` to optimize its throughput and deploy it as a model API and app in Domino.
+In the ct2_converted.ipynb python code provide, we will convert this model using `ctranslate2` to optimize its throughput and deploy it as a model API and app within the Domino platform.

 Fine-tuning a pre-trained LLM is a commonly used technique for solving NLP problems with machine learning.
 This is a typical transfer learning task where the final model is realised through a number of training phases: